Want To Live a Life 99% of Other People Will Envy? Read This Immediately.

 “If you allow the economy to determine your choice, you will never be in charge of your own economy.” -Grant Cardone

-Tony Robbins put it bluntly:
+When it comes to earning wealth, Tony Robbins puts it bluntly:

 “Let’s face it, we’re not about to earn our way to wealth.
 That’s a mistake millions of Americans make.
 We think that if we work harder, smarter, longer, we’ll achieve our financial dreams, but our paycheck alone — no matter how big — isn’t the answer.”

-Entrepreneur Jon Westenberg put it this way: “You won’t make the kind of money that can set you up for life and let you design your own lifestyle of your sole source of income is the salary paid to you by your boss.”
+Entrepreneur Joan Westenberg put it this way: “You won’t make the kind of money that can set you up for life and let you design your own lifestyle of your sole source of income is the salary paid to you by your boss.”

 As long as you’re relying entirely on your J-O-B for financial security, you’ll never achieve financial independence.